Solitaire Ring Meaning and Symbolism

 If a deck of cards is the only thing that springs to mind when you hear the word “solitaire,” then you’ve got some catching up to do when it comes to the symbolism of the setting.
 We’re happy to oblige.
+Keep reading to join us on an exploration of solitaire diamond rings and their meaning and symbolism.

 First of all, you’re probably more familiar with solitaire ring settings than you think.
 You might not think of an engagement ring when you hear the word “solitaire” but you probably imagine a solitaire setting when someone asks you to picture an engagement ring.